Enduring powers of attorney: Planning ahead by choosing someone to make decisions for you

 - Consult with you and encourage you to be self-reliant – Your attorney must consult with you about decisions, as far as this is practical.
 They must also try to get you to develop and exercise whatever capacity you have to make decisions and act for yourself.
 A care and welfare attorney must also help you participate in community life as much as possible.

 - Consult with other key people – When making decisions, your attorney must also consult with anyone else who you’ve specified in the EPA as people who should be consulted, and with any other attorney you’ve appointed under that EPA or another EPA.
-If you’ve appointed different attorneys for care and welfare and for property, both attorneys have to consult with each other regularly (not just when they’re making decisions) to make sure there’s ongoing communication between them.
+If you’ve appointed different attorneys for care and welfare and for property, both attorneys have to consult with each other regularly (not just when they’re making decisions).
+This is to make sure there’s ongoing communication between them.

 - Give information to others – In your EPA you can name people who’ll have the right to get relevant information from your attorney.
 Your attorney will have to give them the information when they ask for it.

 - Keep financial records – Your property attorney has to keep your money and property separate from their own and be able to account for it.
-They have to keep records of each financial transaction, and can be fined up to $1,000 if they don’t.
+They have to keep records of each financial transaction and can be fined up to $1,000 if they don’t.
 Your care and welfare attorney also has to consider the financial implications of their decisions.

 Can attorneys make decisions that will benefit themselves financially?